-where $\delta \mathbf{c}{ij}$ denotes the change of control point \mathbf{c}{ij} .
-As a consequence, the support of the deformation is the union of the supports of individual basis functions.
-As the positions of these basis functions are fixed to the initial grid of control points, this prohibits a fine-grained control of the desired support region.
+surface (cf. Fig. 11.1, left).
+Every more sophisticated modeling operation has to be composed from such smooth elementary modifications, such that the displacement function has the form where $\delta \mathbf{c}{ij}$ denotes the change of the control point \mathbf{c}{ij} .
+The support of the deformation is the union of the supports of individual basis functions.
+As the positions of the basis functions are fixed to the initial grid of control points, this prohibits a fine-grained control of the desired support region.
 Moreover, the composition of fixed basis functions located on a fixed grid might lead to alias artifacts in the resulting surface, as shown in Fig. 11.1.